-ZnO is a promising semiconductor material for various optoelectronic applications such as thin film solar cell , transparent conducting electrodes , light-emitting diodes (LEDs), due to its large direct bandgap (3.37 eV) and exciton binding energy (60 meV) at room temperature [1].
-High transparency in visible spectrum range and wide bandgap make it a suitable candidate to be used as window layer in heterojunction solar cell.
-Due to its direct bandgap nature, ZnO absorption coefficient is very high which makes it a suitable material for the fabrication of thin film solar cell.
-Low processing temperature, nontoxicity, abundance, and excellent responsivity in UV region are some additional features of ZnO which can be effectively implemented to scale the growth of various optoelectronic devices [2].
+Zinc oxide (ZnO) is a promising semiconductor material for various optoelectronic applications such as thin film solar cell, transparent conducting electrodes, light-emitting diodes (LEDs), due to its large direct bandgap (3.37 eV) and exciton binding energy (60 meV) at room temperature [1].
+Due to its high transparency in visible spectrum range and wide direct bandgap, ZnO is a suitable material to be used as a window layer in heterojunction thin film solar cell.
+Low processing temperature, nontoxicity, abundance, and excellent responsivity in UV region are some additional features of ZnO which can be effectively implemented to improve the fabrication of various optoelectronic devices [2].

-The development of technology, for cost reduction still and increased performance with respect to the environment, remains challenging.
+The development of technology, for cost reduction and increased performance with respect to the environment, remains challenging.
 Transparent conducting oxide (TCO) layer on the junction emitter is generally used to enhance the collection of carriers in commercial silicon solar cells.
-Indium Tin Oxide (ITO), though it has limited source on the earth, is often used as TCO material.
+Indium Tin Oxide (ITO), though it has limited source on the earth, is often used as TCO material [3].
 Heterojunction solar cell with wide band gap semiconductor emitter layer, namely the zinc oxide (ZnO) layer on silicon absorber has attracted a great deal of interest among researchers in recent times due to its several advantages.
-Indeed, the processing cost for the deposition of ZnO thin film is low, ZnO is a TCO with good electrical and optical properties and finally it is a non-toxic material [3].
+Indeed, the processing cost for the deposition of ZnO thin film is low, ZnO is a TCO with good electrical and optical properties and finally it is a non-toxic material [4][5].

-Intrinsically, ZnO is an n-type material due to the large number of unintentional defects incorporated and created during the process, with respect to the growth method.
+Intrinsically, ZnO is an n-type semiconductor due to the large number of unintentional defects incorporated and created during the process, with respect to the growth method.
 These defects are commonly believed to be Zn interstitial and oxygen vacancy.
 However, n-type conductivity of ZnO can be very beneficial to the current Si based thin film solar cell fabrication.
 Indeed, the emitter of a silicon solar cell is generally fabricated by a high temperature and long diffusion of phosphorus into the bulk silicon to form a pn junction.
-ZnO layer can be an alternative to the emitter formation by phosphorus diffusion due to its high n-type conductivity as well as antireflection coating.
-This will remove the high temperature diffusion step from the current Si solar cell fabrication process [4].
-Using ZnO layer over Si provides a window for photon transfer, gives a higher built in potential to increase the open circuit voltage (Voc) and to passive the surface and grain boundary defects and to reduce the dark current.
-In addition, in the n-ZnO/p-Si heterojunction solar cells, the solar light (the visible spectrum and near infrared) can be efficiently collected owing to the wide band gap of ZnO (Eg = 3.3 eV).
+ZnO layer can be an alternative to the emitter formation by phosphorus diffusion due to its high n-type conductivity as well as antireflection coating effect.
+This will remove the high temperature diffusion step from the current Si solar cell fabrication process [6][7].
+Using ZnO layer over Si provides a window for photon transfer, gives a higher built in potential to increase the open circuit voltage (Voc) and to passive the surface and grain boundary defects, and to reduce the dark current.
+In addition, in the n-ZnO/p-Si heterojunction solar cells, the solar light (the visible spectrum and near infrared) can be efficiently collected owing to the wide band gap of ZnO (Eg = 3.37 eV).

 There are many researches on n-ZnO/p-Si heterojunction solar cells.
-For example, without interface states density, Babar et al [5], by simulating a n-ZnO/p-Si solar cell, reported a conversion efficiency of about 19 %.
-Zeng et al fabricated B:ZnO/Si solar cell and reached a Voc of 628 mV, Jsc of 41 mA .cm-2 and efficiency of 17.78 %.
+Hussain et al [8], by simulating an n-ZnO/p-Si solar cell without interface states density, reported a conversion efficiency of about 20 %.
+Zeng et al [9] fabricated B:ZnO/Si solar cell and reached the following values Voc = 628 mV, Jsc = 41.756 mA .cm-2 and efficiency of 17.788 %.
 The performance of the heterojunction cell strongly depends on the doping concentration, the bulk defect density and the respective thicknesses of n-ZnO and p-Si layers.
-Indeed, modifying their properties affects both charge carrier transport at the junction (recombination, field effect) and photogeneration.
+Indeed, modifying their values affects both charge carrier transport at the junction (recombination and field effects) and photogeneration.